a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 Related Developer Experience definitions:
 - Developer experience is how developers feel about the tools and processes they use to create software... - [Atlassian](https://www.atlassian.com/developer-experience)
 - Developer experience (DevEx, DX) is the overall experience of a developer when they are building software in a team. - [Swarmia](https://www.swarmia.com/blog/developer-experience-what-why-how/)
-- [Developer Experience is] How developers feel, think and value their work... - [Research Paper](https://doi.org/10.48550/arXiv.2205.06352)
+- Developer experience (DevEx) refers to how developers perceive and interact with their work environment... - [DX](https://getdx.com/blog/developer-experience/)
-- Developer experience (DevEx) refers to how developers perceive and interact with their work environment (stakeholder)... - [DX](https://getdx.com/blog/developer-experience/)
+- [Developer Experience is] How developers think about, feel about, and value their work. - [DX Research Paper](https://doi.org/10.48550/arXiv.2205.06352)

 Synthesized Definition: **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, physical environment).

 Similar to the UX and related definitions above, this definition focuses on developers' personal aspects like thoughts, emotions, and behaviors/interactions.
-The field, by contrast, focuses on stakeholder outcomes and business impact.
+The field, by contrast, focuses on stakeholder and business outcomes.

 ## What is the field of Developer Experience (DX, DevEx)?